Best Day Trips From Frankfurt

-Now we all love little old Frankfurt but that doesn't mean we don't want to get away once in a while, or every weekend!
-Luckily, Frankfurt is perfectly located for exploring other areas of Germany and Europe.
+Now we love little old Frankfurt but that doesn't mean we don't like to get away once in a while (or every weekend) for a trip.
+Luckily, there are plenty of places to visit around Frankfurt as it is perfectly located for exploring other areas of Germany and Europe.
 Paris, Amsterdam, Munich and Brussels are all within a four-hour train journey and there are plenty of other smaller places for a weekend away.

 Day Trips From Frankfurt

 This is a student town located on the Neckar river and, let's face it, rivers are essential in picturesque towns.
 There is an impressive castle with relaxing gardens and views over the old town.
 The cobbled streets of the old town make a great place for a wander and there are plenty of bars, cafes and shops.
 The town is a bit of tourist destinations so it may be very crowded on summer weekends.
 Try a nice weekend in Spring or go on a weekday if you can.
 For more information read this guide to Heidelberg.